mgdesaix/ConGen-2024/README.md

 ## Pre-reqs

-These activities assume the reader has basic understanding of R and command line coding, as well as access to a Linux system for running WGSassign (Note: If you are using the ConGen RStudio server, it already has WGSassign installed!
+These activities assume the reader has an understanding of R (and tidyverse!) and command line coding, as well as access to a Linux system for running WGSassign (Note: If you are using the ConGen RStudio server, it already has WGSassign installed!
 Thanks IT!).
+Many of the files are also provided in the repository to run through the R code.

 ## Overview of activities